“Of” and a partner noun can combine with nouns, verbs or adjectives to express widely varying meanings

 THE VERSATILITY OF “of”

-Of is quite an unusual word.
+Of is a preposition of a quite unusual kind.
 In one respect, its use is rather restricted.
 Where most other prepositions and their following noun are equally able to act like either an adjective or an adverb (see 84.
-Seven Things to Know about Prepositions, #2), combinations with of seem less able to act adverbially (for some rare exceptions, see 85.
-Preposition Phrases and Corresponding Adverbs, list #8).
+Seven Things to Know about Prepositions, #2), combinations with of seem mostly adjectival (see 164.
+Fixed Preposition Phrases).
 Moreover, of is one of only a few prepositions that cannot also be used alone as an adverb (see 120.
 Six Things to Know about Adverbs, #5).

 In another respect, however, of has an exceptionally wide range of uses: practically every Guinlist post on English preposition usage makes reference to it.
-In this post I wish to gather together a wide variety of of uses, in order both to reinforce what I have said elsewhere about this small preposition, and also perhaps to help some more general appreciation of it.
-The uses can be classified into those with a noun, those with a verb and those with an adjective.
+Here I wish to gather together a wide variety of of uses, in order both to reinforce what I have said elsewhere about this small preposition, and also perhaps to help some more general appreciation of it.
+The uses can be classified according to whether of and its partner noun say something about a noun, a verb or an adjective.

 When of and its partner noun give information about another noun (usually placed just before), they are acting like an adjective.
 In a few cases, what makes of the right choice of preposition is its own partner noun after it: the two typically appear together in what is often called a “collocation”.
 Examples are of concern, of interest and of + (number) + sorts/types/kinds.
-For more, see 111.
-Words with a Typical Preposition and 164.
+For more, see 164.
 Fixed Preposition Phrases.

 More often, however, the following noun is not what determines the choice of of: instead it is either the earlier noun or a need to express a particular meaning of of.
-The earlier noun seems the determinant in phrases like a source of confusion and the possibility of success.
-Meaning takes over when we say, for example, the movement of animals, preferring of to the equally possible by, for or with.
+The earlier noun seems the determinant in phrases like a source of confusion and the possibility of succeeding.
+Meaning takes over when we say, for example, the destruction of Pompeii, preferring of to the equally possible in or beyond.

 The special meaning that of can have between two nouns is quite varied.
 The most obvious is perhaps that of “possession” or “ownership”, often paraphrasable with an apostrophe ending (see 58.
 Optional Apostrophe Endings).
 Apart from this, the following seem especially notable.